Registration Info

 Contest Format

 The tournament will consist of three rounds: individual, team, and guts, spanning the following topics: algebra, geometry, combinatorics, and number theory.
-More information on scoring and rules will be released soon.
-Please see our FAQs in the meantime in case your question has been answered there!

-The Individual Round consists of 15 questions and is a general test of all topics.
+• Individual Round (80 min): The Individual Round consists of 15 questions and is a general test of all topics.

-The Team Round also consists of 15 questions and is another general test; however, students may work with their teams on this round.
+• Team Round (80 min): The Team Round also consists of 15 questions and is another general test; however, students may work with their teams on this round.

-The Guts Round consists of 36 questions distributed across 12 sets of 3.
+• Guts Round (80 min): The Guts Round consists of 36 questions distributed across 12 sets of 3.